molmeda2011/Website_User_Insights/README.md

 - Averages and conversion rates calculated
 - User Journey calculated

+### Final Advise
+1) Invest more in Email Marketing
+- Email has the best conversion channel; people who are on the email list are more likely to buy and visit the site.
+2) Invest less in Social Media
+- Social media drives 30% of the traffic, but has the lowest conversion rate; people who access the site through social media are less likely to purchase something

 ### How to Run
 1) Load CSV into SQL program of your choice
 2) Open a query